In medical terms, a heart attack is known as an acute myocardial infarction (AMI) or myocardial infarction (MI).

 The coronary artery most susceptible and most commonly blocked is called the left main coronary artery (LMCA), which branches into the left anterior descending (LAD) and circumflex arteries that supply blood flow to the left chambers of the heart (atrium and ventricle).

 The left ventricle is the large pump that sends blood to the rest of the body, and the left atrium fills the left ventricle.
-If either of these chambers fail, the heart cannot get blood to itself, the brain, or anywhere else in the body.
+If either of these chambers fails, the heart cannot get blood to itself, the brain, or anywhere else in the body.

 A blockage in the left coronary artery has long been referred to as, "the widow-maker" for good reason.